Generic name: flucytosine [ floo-SYE-toe-seen ]

 - For fungus infections:

-- Adults and children—Dose is based on body weight.
-The usual dose is 12.5 to 37.5 milligrams (mg) per kilogram (kg) (5.7 to 17 mg per pound) of body weight every six hours.
+- Adults—Dose is based on body weight and must be determined by your doctor.
+The dose is usually 50 to 150 milligrams (mg) per kilogram (kg) of body weight per day, taken every 6 hours.

 - For fungus infections: